An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Numerical Examples

-\rev{Fig.~\ref{fig:ex1_compare} shows the state and mode trajectories using Algorithm 1 and the (MPC+CIA) algorithm when $l=4$, which requires $\underline{\Delta \tau}=0.4$~s}.
+Fig.~\ref{fig:ex1_compare} shows the state and mode trajectories using Algorithm \ref{alg:mpc} and the (MPC+CIA) algorithm when $l=4$, which requires $\underline{\Delta \tau}=0.4$~s.
 We calculate the $l$-step SRCI terminal set $\mathcal{X}_f$ using Algorithm 2, which is shown in Fig~. \ref{fig:ex1_SRCI}.
-Being consistent with Table~\ref{tab:ex1_comparison}, Algorithm~1 and the (MPC+CIA) algorithm have the same closed-loop performance.
+Consistently with the results reported in Table~\ref{tab:ex1_comparison}, Algorithm~\ref{alg:mpc} and the (MPC+CIA) algorithm result in the same closed-loop trajectories/performance.